tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_14_Decentralized_Apps.md

   ![State Of The Dapps - 11](Images/state-of-the-daps-11.gif)

-* The user experience excels since you can start using your brand new account without leaving your computer and just after few clicks.
+* The user experience excels since you can start using your brand new account with just a few clicks without leaving your computer.

 * You can start making transactions and saving cryptocurrency assets by using Nexo as your wallet.

-* To allow bank withdrawal and having access to the full services offer, you need to verify your identity.
+* To allow bank withdrawal and gain access to the full services offered, you need to verify your identity.

-Explain to students that this is a demonstration of how a traditional service as saving money and having a credit card, can be eased and disrupted using the same blockchain technology they are learning in class.
+Explain to students that this is a demonstration of how a traditional service (saving money and having a credit card) can be simplified and disrupted using the same blockchain technology they are learning in class.

 Ask students the following rhetoric question: